YashKumarYK/EXPLORATORY-DATA-ANALYSIS/README.md

 For the years 2016, 2017,2018,2019 the same trend is followed and the correlation does not vary too much.
 Plots are also similar for the year 2016–2019.
 The correlation matrix for each year is shown in the Python Notebook.

-For the year 2016, the happiest country in the world is Denmark For the year 2017, the happiest country in the world is Norway.
+For the year 2016, the happiest country in the world is Denmark

+For the year 2017, the happiest country in the world is Norway.

-For the year 2018, the happiest country in the world is Finland For the year 2019, the happiest country in the world is Finland.
+For the year 2018, the happiest country in the world is Finland

+For the year 2019, the happiest country in the world is Finland.

 ### Conclusion Made From this Trend
 1. The economy plays an important role while calculating the Happiness Score.
-Higher the economy more will be the resource to fulfill in daily life.
+Higher the economy more will be the resource to fulfill the daily needs.
 2. Social support is a factor that covers many other aspects.
 If there is better social support, mental health would also be good as there are supporters for the individual which keeps him motivated in every situation.
 So, the Health factor is also correlated with Social support.
 3.	generosity is like giving your time, talent, or resources, and expecting nothing in return and it has been proven to be good for our health.
 Generous individuals are personally more fulfilled, happier, and more peaceful within themselves, not to mention more productive at home and in the workplace.